TsingZ0/FedALA/README.md

 ```

-# Dataset
+# Datasets and Environments

 Here, we only upload the mnist dataset in the default heterogeneous setting with Dir(0.1) for example.
-You can generate other datasets following [PFLlib](https://github.com/TsingZ0/PFLlib).
+You can generate other datasets and environment settings following [PFLlib](https://github.com/TsingZ0/PFLlib).

 # System